-A green building is a structure which uses less water, optimizes energy consumption, generates less waste, conserves natural resources and provides healthier living space to the dwellers as compared to the standard buildings.
+A green building is a structure that uses less water, optimizes energy consumption, generates less waste, conserves natural resources and provides healthier living space to the dwellers as compared to the standard buildings.

 22% of India’s total annual carbon emission is contributed by India’s growing housing sector.
 And it is surprisingly one of the highest contributors.
-The buildings account for 40% of the total energy consumption in India, out of which the residential projects accounts approximately 60%.
-Hence, it is vital to move towards sustainable development for real estate industry.
+The buildings account for 40% of the total energy consumption in India, out of which the residential projects account for approximately 60%.
+Hence, it is vital to move towards sustainable development for the real estate industry.